 The site was built by the Romans in the 1st century BC over a flat terrain full of the granite rocks this area is famous for, and had military purposes – it’s said the construction of several buildings of this type was part of the Romans’ control strategy over an area of great mining relevance that serves as a gateway to the River Guadiana valley.
-After a big fire, the building was re-built and extended, having several rooms, a small tower and stairs leading to an underground well.
-It must have been quite a hard task to build the well bearing in mind they must had had to dig through the granite rocks the site was built on to reach the water.
+After a big fire, the building was rebuilt and extended, having several rooms, a small tower and stairs leading to an underground well.
+It must have been quite a hard task to build the well bearing in mind they must have had to dig through the granite rocks the site was built on to reach the water.

-As it happens with many other archaeological sites in Extremadura, Hijovejo is free to visit and you can roam around as you please.
-We found the gate open, and the parking empty.
+As happens with many other archaeological sites in Extremadura, Hijovejo is free to visit and you can roam around as you please.
+I found the gate open, and the parking empty.
 There was nobody on site.
 I wonder whether someone needs to go there every evening from Quintana to close the gate.

 Although not a travel destination by itself, Hijovejo can be a good quick stop, if you’re exploring the area by car.
-We went there from my hometown of Don Benito on the EX-346 to Quintana and we decided to go back on the EX-345.
+I went there from my hometown of Don Benito on the EX-346 to Quintana and we decided to go back on the EX-345.
 The journey back turned out to be a very pleasant drive.
 I can’t recall seeing any cars, and there are no towns in over 33 km, only countryside and rewarding views that make you feel you’re lost in the middle of nowhere.

-|Coordinates: Latitude: 38.723117 | Longitude: -5.714757
+Coordinates: Latitude: 38.723117 | Longitude: -5.714757

 Nearest town: Quintana de la Serena